Pavel-Kuropatin/GodelTestTask/README.md

 # Library _(powered by Spring WEB MVC)_

-***
-## Project description
+### Project description

-***
-This is the REST Web Application serves as library that allows to perform CRUD operations about books and their authors.
+This is a library that allows to perform CRUD operations with books and their authors.
 It was created as part of an interview test task at Godel Technologies.
 Main goals of this task are described in [Mogilev Mastery 2021 Task.pdf](https://github.com/Pavel-Kuropatin/GodelTestTask/blob/main/Mogilev%20Mastery%202021%20Task.pdf) located in the project root.

-### Application features:
+### Application features
 1. Ability to create books that contain following information: book name, year of publication, authors, publisher.
 2. A book can have one or more authors.
 The book must have at least one author on creation/editing.
 3. Ability to edit the authors of the book.